Visualize with QuickSight

 - Select Visualize

-- Create a Heat map of users and music tracks they listen to over and over again
+- Create a Heat map of users and the music tracks they listen to.

-- Hover your mouse over the icon to see the names of the visualizations
+- Hover over the icons to see the names of various visualizations

-- In the upper left panel, in Fields list
+In the upper-left panel, in the Fields list:

 - Select device_id